 Priority-Hire (PHL) Faculty, including Temporary Full-Time Faculty with Priority Hire Status

-Student evaluations: Results from one quarterly student evaluation each year will be given to the unit administrator.
+Student evaluations: Results from quarterly student evaluations from one class per year will be given to the unit administrator.

-Administrative evaluation: Every three (3) years, each faculty member will have a comprehensive administrative evaluation consisting of a review of student evaluations, a written self-evaluation by the faculty, and classroom observation by the unit administrator or faculty member's supervisor.
+Administrative evaluation: Every three (3) years, each faculty member will have a comprehensive administrative evaluation of the faculty member’s professional obligations as defined by Article 6.8, a review of student evaluations, a written self-evaluation by the faculty, and classroom observation by the unit administrator or faculty member's supervisor.

 Special-funded, full-time, non-IEL faculty

 Student evaluations: These faculty shall provide the results of all anonymous student evaluations to the unit administrator.
-Upon satisfactory completion of nine (9) quarters (excluding summer), these faculty will conduct anonymous student evaluations quarterly and submit one (1) evaluation per year to the unit administrator.
+Upon satisfactory completion of nine (9) quarters (excluding summer), these faculty will conduct anonymous student evaluations quarterly and submit the results from one (1) class per year to the unit administrator.

 Administrative evaluation: It is the intent of the SCCD administration to conduct evaluations of these faculty as early as possible in a faculty member's employment in an SCCD instructional unit.
 Administrative evaluation should occur before the beginning of the fifth quarter of employment.

-Once every three (3) years, there will be an administrative evaluation of each faculty member's professional obligations as defined in Article 6.8.
+Once every three (3) years, there will be an administrative evaluation of each faculty member's professional obligations as defined in Article 6.8, a review of student evaluations, a written self-evaluation, and classroom observation by the unit administrator or faculty member’s supervisor

 The Vice President for Instruction or his/her designee will review concerns from either the faculty member or the unit administrator about the outcome of the evaluation process.

 Program Review: Each unit/program (instructional, library, counseling) will hold at least one meeting annually to discuss unit/program outcomes with the unit administrator and faculty.